 The knee is the largest joint in the body.
-It was designed for bearing weight, stability and mobility.
+It is built for bearing weight, stability, and mobility.
 The knee is composed of four bones and three bone-to-bone joints.
-The most common injury of the knee is tendinitis.
-A tendon is the cord-like part of the muscle that attaches muscle to bone.
-There are several tendons that attach near and control the knee.
-Knee tendinitis refers to the irritation, and inflammation of the tendons around the knee.
-The common tendons injured are the patella tendon, hamstring tendons and the illiotibial band.
+The most common injury or condition of the knee is tendinitis.
+There are several groups of tendons that attach near and control the knee.
+A tendon is a cord-like part of the muscle that attaches the muscle to the bone.
+Knee tendinitis is the irritation, inflammation, and swelling of tendons around the knee.
+The most common tendons affected are the patella tendon, hamstring tendons, and the iliotibial band.

 The patella tendon is the large tendon in the front of the knee that runs from the patella to the tibia.
 The patella is located within the quadriceps tendon, which is formed by the intersecting of the four quadriceps muscles on the front of the thigh.
 It is responsible for straightening the knee and plays a vital role in walking, stair climbing, and running and jumping activities.
 Patella tendinitis is often referred to as “jumper’s knee.”

 Overuse, common to participating in activities like basketball, running, volleyball, and soccer;

 An injury, or direct impact to the tendon;